Analysis | The question of Roger Stone’s ties to extremist groups grows more salient

 By this point, Stone was already in D.C. and once again using extremists as his personal security contingent — but, this time, the Oath Keepers.
 In an interview with fringe media personality and conspiracy theorist Alex Jones last year, Stone discussed the presence of the extremists.

 “I remember you saying, ‘I have no money for security, are you going to handle it?’
-And I said, ‘Yeah, get with me,’ ” Jones said.
+And I said, ‘Yeah, get with me,’” Jones said.
 “But you never ended up getting with me, because the town was so mobbed, you couldn’t even find me, and so Oath Keepers helped you out.”
 Stone replied that he didn’t “know any of them on an intimate basis.”

-One of them was Joshua James.
+One of them was James.

 On both Jan.
 5 and Jan.
-6, the Oath Keepers were his perpetual companions.
+6, the Oath Keepers were Stone’s perpetual companions.
 They accompanied him to a rally outside the Supreme Court on Jan.
 5, sporting badges that read “all access.”
 When Stone spoke at a rally that evening, they were there with him backstage (as in the photo at the top of this article, again with the same pass).
 And on the day of the riot itself, they served as his escorts.

 Yesterday @misstessowen reported Oathkeepers were on Roger Stone’s security detail the evening before January 6th Capitol siege.
 Scraped Parler video I reviewed with @rgoodlaw @just_security would appear to confirm.
 Below is video; here is Owen's report: https://t.co/oKyQVuo3sY pic.twitter.com/F7bRZ3kRSa— Justin Hendrix (@justinhendrix) January 27, 2021